Tornado Records | The Worst of All Time

 The Longest-Lasting

 The March 18, 1925, Tri-State tornado was the longest-lasting tornado ever.
 The tornado managed to travel 219 miles!
 That is around 4/5 as long as the Grand Canyon!
 The Tri-State tornado is also the deadliest in U.S. history & has the forward speed record (there is some debate though).
 This tornado moved at 73 mph at one point.
 There is some debate on the length of this tornado, though.
-Some say that because communication was limited and the low population density in that area, there could have been another tornado.
+Some say that because communication was limited and the low population density in that area, there could have been another tornado from the same supercell.
 They mean that the initial tornado didn’t last that long but dissipated at some point earlier in the track, and later spawned more.
 This is a very likely scenario, but we don’t know, and we might never know.

 The Costliest